Alagappa Chettiar College of Engineering and Technology: Student associations

-To encourage the students in extra curricular activities various associations are functioning in the campus, including fine arts association, Tamil mandram and more.
+To encourage the students in extra curricular activities various associations are functioning in the campus, including Freshers' Association, Leo Club, Rotaract Club, Media Club, fine arts association, Tamil mandram and more.

 Lateral entry counseling

 The institution is the center for lateral entry admissions every year under Anna University to colleges across Tamil Nadu.
-Using admissions software developed by its own students, the institute organizes the counseling process (invitation of applications, scrutiny of forms, preparation of merit list, dispatch of call letters and allotment of seats) for direct entry into second year B.E/BTech courses all over the state.
+Using admissions software developed by its own students, the institute organizes the counseling process (invitation of applications, scrutiny of forms, preparation of merit list, dispatch of call letters and allotment of seats) for direct entry into second year B.E/B.Tech courses all over the state.
 The team for admissions functions under the leadership of the Principal, who is the secretary for admissions.

 ACCET alumni

 The Old Students Association maintains contact between the ex-students of the college and the college itself.
 It was called as Alagappa Chettiar College of Engineering and Technology Old Boys Association (ACCETOBA) but now it is re-christened as ACCETOSA (Alagappa Chettiar College of Engineering and Technology Old Students Association).
-To promote the technical skills of the students a project contest called Thirann is conducted in even semesters by the Alumni.
+To promote the technical skills of the students a project contest called Thiran is conducted in even semesters by the Alumni.